Linear Regression from Strategic Data Sources: Model Description

 \subsection{Generalized Least Squares Estimation}

-We consider a setup in which the individuals intentionally \emph{perturb} or \emph{distort} their private variable by adding excess noise.
-In particular, each $i\in N$ computes $\tilde{y}_i = y_i+z_i $ where $z_i$ is a zero-mean random variable with variance $\sigma_i^2$; we assume that $\{z_i\}_{i\in N}$ are independent, and are also independent of the inherent noise variables $\{\epsilon_i\}_{i\in N}$.
-Subsequently, each individual reveals to the analyst (a) the perturbed variable $\tilde{y}_i$ and (b) the variance $\sigma_i^2$.
-As a result, the aggregate variance of the reported value is $\sigma^2+\sigma_i^2$.
+We consider a setup in which the agents choose the precision of the data that they provide.
+That is, they do not directly provide $y_i$ but rather a perturbed variable $\tilde{y}_i$, which we assume is an unbiased estimate of $y_i$ with variance $\sigma_i^2$.
+For example, in the case of privacy, agents \emph{distort} their private variable by adding excess noise: each $i\in N$ computes $\tilde{y}_i = y_i+z_i$ where $z_i$ is a zero-mean random variable with variance $\sigma_i^2$; we assume that $\{z_i\}_{i\in N}$ are independent, and are also independent of the inherent noise variables $\{\epsilon_i\}_{i\in N}$.
+In the case of effort, the variance $\sigma_i^2$ captures the effort exerted by the agent in generating the label $\tilde{y}_i$.
+Each agent reveals to the analyst (a) the perturbed variable $\tilde{y}_i$ and (b) the variance $\sigma_i^2$.
+As a result, the aggregate variance of the reported value is $\sigma^2+\sigma_i^2$ and its precision (the inverse of the aggregate variance) is $\lambda_i\equiv \frac{1}{\sigma^2+\sigma_i^2}$.

+Note that, as a consequence of the above description, our model assumes that the analyst can observe the (true) precision of the private data revealed by the analyst.
+This is reasonable in settings where the data is stored in a trusted database and the agent grants access to it under a given precision, and the noise is added by a third party (e.g., the database itself).
+In medical research for instance, one can imagine that the data is stored in a hospital database; a patient would then grant access to it with a given precision and the analyst would receive the perturbed data directly from the hospital.
+In other applications, such as surveys, one can also imagine that, rather than providing a specific value, agents would provide an interval, whose size naturally translates to precision.